 Too often, as parents we want to instruct our children in the ways of the world.
 We believe that our years of experience mean that we understand things in a way they cannot.
 This is true.
 We do understand things differently – this is what being an independent human being is.
 Each of us has our own point of view and perspective on life.
 And for all of us, perception is reality.

 When our child is engaging in eating disorder behavior, we can easily perceive that there is no good reason for that behavior.
-From our point of view, our child should stop what they are doing and focus on more important things like school and work.
-But right now, eating, food and weight are the most important thing to your child, and until we can understand that point of view, we remain at war with our child’s most precious beliefs.
+From a parent’s point of view, the child should stop what they are doing and focus on more important things like school and work.
+But right now, eating, food and weight are the most important thing to your child.
+Being a good parent when your child has an eating disorder requires that you try to understand that point of view and the reasons behind it.

 Rather than try to overcome your child’s arguments about the value of the eating disorder, work to understand your child’s point of view about the eating disorder.
 Ask questions and set your own opinions aside as you strive to listen without judgement.

 You may worry that your child will take your lack of judgement as permission to continue the eating disorder.
 Don’t worry.
 Listening is not the same as agreeing.
-For your child to recover, she or he will have to find a personal, innate reason to recover.
+Recovery comes from self-acceptance and belonging.
+Parents who accept and welcome their whole child, flaws, fears, disorders, and all, support true healing.

 3. Repair negative exchanges

 Of course, this means that our kids can push our buttons and drive us to say and do things that we really shouldn’t.
 We get defensive or accusatory, perceiving ourselves as victims, which does not lead to good parenting.
-This is completely normal, and it’s OK.
+This is completely normal, and you are not a bad parent for occasional outbursts.

-The best time to repair a relationship is while it is happening.
-For example, if you notice that you are yelling at your child, getting defensive and threatening punishment, stop the action as soon as you can and acknowledge that things are not going well.
+The best time to repair a relationship is in the midst of an angry exchange.
+For example, if you notice that you are yelling at your child, getting defensive and threatening punishment, stop your behavior as soon as you can and acknowledge that things are not going well.

 Sometimes this means saying something like “Wow, that was not the right thing to say.
 I’m so sorry.
 I’m feeling very angry right now, and I just don’t know what to do.
 Can we talk about this again in a few minutes when I’ve calmed down?”

-Repairing negative interactions between yourself and your child is important during eating disorder recovery because a child who has an eating disorder is more sensitive to criticism and may feel triggered by conflict.
+Repairing negative interactions between yourself and your child is important during eating disorder recovery.
+A child who has an eating disorder is more sensitive to criticism and may feel especially triggered by parental conflict.
 As parents we cannot promise never to make mistakes while arguing with our children, but that’s OK.

 Repair, it turns out, is very effective at returning a relationship to homeostasis.
 Repair efforts also show your child the process of acknowledging that emotions are taking over, and taking action to make things right.
 This can be a very helpful behavior to observe while recovering from an eating disorder.